princeCMS/python/🟦 50 Python Questions (Basic → Medium).md

 Q49.
 Write a program to remove all occurrences of a given element from the list.
 Q50.
 Write a Python program to check valid email (simple logic, not regex).
-❤️ Want the Answer Key?

-If you want, I can send:

-✔ Full answers
-✔ Only output questions
-✔ Only coding answers
-✔ Difficulty-wise solutions
-✔ More questions (100+ list)

-Just tell me “give answers” or “give more questions”.